Medical Marijuana Doctor and Medical Cannabis Basics

 Arkansas does offer medical marijuana for visiting patients; there is an application that must be completed and approved.
 Visit the State of Arkansas’ FAQs page for the application for medical marijuana patients in other states who are visiting Arkansas.
 This FAQ can help refresh you on some basic cannabis facts, too.

 Basic cannabis access requires you to work with a doctor.
-At Ozark MMJ Cards, we charge $125 for cannabis card certifications and $99 for renewals.
-For some locations, our certification appointments are handled in person, and for others, we use telemedicine.
+At Ozark MMJ Cards, our fees may vary for cannabis card certifications and renewals based on the state.
+For some locations, our certification appointments are handled via telemedicine.
 Telemedicine visits are completed virtually with a Medical Marijuana Doctor and patient.
 To see if a patient qualifies for a cannabis card certification, the patient will complete paperwork through a secure portal.
 The customer care team will reach out to patients that qualify to schedule an appointment with a doctor at Ozark MMJ Cards.

 Patients only pay for visits where a medical marijuana certification is recommended!
 To start your cannabis certification with one of our card certification doctors, visit our site.
 Once certification has been received, a patient can apply to the state of Arkansas for their MMJ card.
 Certification is a basic medical cannabis step in any state where it is legal for medical purposes only.